hoshi2434/hoshi2434.github.io/README.md

 Version 15082020:

->Do not to use this anymore.
-Instead, use the more reliable EDS Simulator, tinyurl.com/richtigsauerapps.
+>Do not to use this anymore it is now for PERSONAL USE.
 >Periodically update Data.